Course Description

 Course Objectives

-Upon successful completion of this program, students will:
+Upon successful completion of this program, students should:

-- Attain a deep understanding of aviation principles and regulations.
+- Develop an understanding of aviation principles and regulations.

-- Develop critical thinking skills applicable to piloting decisions.
+- Build critical thinking skills applicable to piloting decisions.

-- Acquire the knowledge required for an FAA Private Pilot Helicopter Knowledge Test (PRH).
+- Acquire the knowledge required for the FAA Private Pilot Helicopter Knowledge Test (PRH).

 - Learn to prioritize safety in all aspects of flying.

-- Decrease training costs by enhancing personal preparation for flight lessons.
+- Decrease training costs by enhancing their personal preparation for flight lessons.

 Teaching Philosophy